ESMValGroup/ESMValCore/doc/esmvalcore/preprocessor.rst

 ``seasonal_statistics``
 -----------------------

-This function produces statistics for each season (DJF, MAM, JJA, SON) in the dataset.
+This function produces statistics for each season (default: "(DJF, MAM, JJA, SON)" or custom seasons e.g. "(JJAS, ONDJFMAM)" ) in the dataset.
 Note that this function will not check for missing time points.
 For instance, if you are looking at the DJF field, but your datasets starts on January 1st, the first DJF field will only contain data from January and February.

 We recommend using the extract_time to start the dataset from the following December and remove such biased initial datapoints.